The twins are now 5 weeks old. My oh my- how time passes you when you’re having fun!

-If we don't know what to have for dinner, we go to our trusty favourite LOL (Roast chicken breasts, roast sweet potato, quinoa and salad.
-Everyone loves it, its easy and it always has leftovers!)
+If we don’t know what to have for dinner, we go to our trusty favourite (roast chicken breasts, roast sweet potato, quinoa and salad).

-We do 2 shops per week, once online (delivered to our door!) and one 'just running in' which is either Nath or I (whoever doesn't have the kids) stopping into the shops on our way home from work to grab fresh vegetables/fruit and meat.
+We do two shops per week, once online (delivered to our door!) and one ‘just running in’ which is either Nath or I (whoever doesn’t have the kids) stopping into the shops on our way home from work to grab fresh vegetables, fruit and meat.

 When at work, I have both twins in my office, unless they are both crying or I have clients/meetings, then Nath will take one.

-I hope that shines a little more light into our busy lifestyle with the 4 kids in tow.
+I hope that shines a little more light into our busy lifestyle with the four kids in tow.

 I hope some of our daily extras help some of you to gain a few extra minutes in the day!